 Income & Employment

 FINCA's borrowers in Kyrgyzstan are a critical source of employment and wages for hundreds of thousands of people.
 They run small but profitable businesses, especially in the livestock and services sectors (see Special Topics, below).
-On average, they employ 2.75 people per enterprise-- nearly 220,000 country-wide.
+On average, they employ 2.75 people per enterprise.
 Eighty-three percent of these workers are paid wages that are above the poverty line, multiplying the impact of our loans.

 At 55 percent, women make up are larger share of FINCA Kyrgyzstan's borrowers than any other subsidiary in the region.
 The majority of these women are the main source of income for their families, and 13 percent of them are single mothers.
 Forty-three percent of the employees hired by our clients are also women, giving them a foothold in the workplace and a chance to support their own families.